PowerDNS/draft-dnsop-nsec-ttl/draft-vandijk-dnsop-nsec-ttl.md

 >    field and the TTL of the SOA in a response, if present.
 >    It MAY also use a previously cached SOA for a zone to find these values.

-Compared to the original text, the third paragraph is removed, and the fourth paragraph is updated to allow resolvers to also take the lesser of the two values (SOA TTL and SOA MINIMUM).
+(The third paragraph of the original is removed, and the fourth paragraph is updated to allow resolvers to also take the lesser of the SOA TTL and SOA MINIMUM.)

 ## A note on incremental signers